-When the name Bear Bryant comes up in casual conversation, most fans picture the stern-faced, hard-nosed leader of the Alabama Crimson Tide with a rolled up game plan and his iconic checkered houndstooth fedora commanding everybody's attention.
-The College Football Hall of Famer was more than just a legendary coach, though.
+When the name Bear Bryant comes up in casual conversation, most fans picture the stern-faced, hard-nosed leader of the Alabama Crimson Tide with a rolled-up game plan and his iconic checkered houndstooth hat commanding everybody's attention.
+The Hall-of-Famer was more than just a legendary college football coach, though.
 Bryant makes a strong case as the single-most badass human to ever walk the Earth.

 At 13 years old, Paul William Bryant was 6-foot-1 and 180 pounds when he was challenged to wrestle a live bear at a carnival.
 Despite getting his ear bitten, Bryant wasn't paid the $1 he was promised for the fight, but he did receive a nickname that stuck with him forever.
 The best part is, Bear was only just beginning his incredible life story.

-Paul "Bear" Bryant received a scholarship to play for the University of Alabama where he would earn All-SEC honors as an end in both 1934 and 1935.
+Coming out of high school, Paul "Bear" Bryant received a scholarship to play for the University of Alabama football team, where he would earn All-SEC honors as an end in both 1934 and 1935.
 In his three seasons playing opposite NFL Hall of Fame receiver Don Hutson, Alabama compiled a 23-3-2 record and won the 1934 national championship.
-He was selected in the 1936 NFL Draft, but decided not to pursue pro football and coach instead.
+He was selected in the 1936 NFL Draft but decided not to pursue pro football and coach instead.

 Don't worry, he did just fine coaching college football.